What Your Attorney Won't Tell You About the Money

 The gap nobody talks about

 Two-thirds of divorce is about money.
 But the financial side often gets handled by people who aren’t trained in finance.
 Your attorney looks at the legal framework.
 Your accountant looks at this year’s taxes.
-Nobody is looking at the full financial picture and asking, “Does this actually work for your real life?”
+Nobody is looking at the full financial picture and asking, “Does this actually work for your real life five, ten, twenty years from now?”

 That’s the gap a Certified Divorce Financial Analyst fills.